Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, and LiteRT-LM

 Regardless of which provider you choose, you get the same core capabilities through @localmode/core:

 The provider is an implementation detail.
 The interface is the contract.
-Build against the interface, and your application stays portable across all three engines -- today and as new providers emerge.
+Build against the interface, and your application stays portable across all four engines -- today and as new providers emerge.

 Methodology